TEST-VERSION - FAQ Abraxas

 Calculation of penalties

-How is the CO2 target calculated for small-scale importers?
+How is the carbon emission target calculated for small importers?

-For small-scale importers, the target is calculated using the following formula for each individual passenger car:
+For small importers, the target is calculated using the following formula for each individual passenger car:

 Permissible specific emission = 118 + a × (unladen weight – Mt-2)g CO2/km